VincentVrijburg/WindesheimCalendar/README.md

-# WindesheimCalendar
+# Windesheim-Calendar-API
-Simple Web API solution to sync the Windesheim (University of Applied Science) Calendar with your favorite calendar application.
+Simple Web API for the Windesheim (University of Applied Science) Calendar.